alucinare/CFA-Major-Project-2/README.md

 This is a prototype to test an idea and there are a few bugs:
 - The colour of the text doesn't stay the same when the screen is refreshed.
 When another reader comes into the room it will be harder for them to tell who agrees or disagree.
 The tag still stays the same.
 - There are a few issues with the navbar on Firefox browser where the button for the links in the navbar doesn't work.
+- When a user doesn't have a value in the connects model for the article (agree or disagree), their messages will not show up on the chatroom they are in.
+However, once they have a value for article it will start to show up.
+- Issue will the agree and disagree tag changing to agree when the page is refereshed.
+This has something to do with how the view renders the messages in the database and the article value associated with that user.

 [Return to overview](#overview)